frob/frob.github.com/_drafts/2015-10-03-reflecting-on-elixir-and-phoenix.md

 ---
 layout: post
 title: Reflecting on Elixir and Phoenix
-date: 2015-10-03
+date: 2015-10-03T00:00:00.000Z
 description: "I reflect on what I have seen at ElixirConf 2015, what does this mean for Drupal, and Why use Elixir or Phoenix instead of Drupal or Jekyll."
-canonical:
+canonical: null
-tags: [drupal, elixir, jekyll]
+tags:
+  - drupal
+  - elixir
+  - jekyll
-category:
+category: null
 assets:
   js:
-    -
+    - null
   css:
-    -
+    - null
+published: true
 ---

 ## The New Hotness

 I read a post recently that had the click bait title "Is Drupal Dying?"
 Ironiclly I read this while attending [ElixirConf](http://www.elixirconf.com).
-The basis of that post was clients asking for the <q>next</q> thing --expecting Drupal to be old and busted by then.
+The basis of that post was clients asking for the <q>next</q> thing --expecting Drupal to be old and busted in five years.

 I am at ElixirConf because I see great potential in Elixir, Erlang, and [Phoenix](http://www.phornixframework.com).
-I expect them to be the next big thing and to really provide a scailable platform for highly available, highly scailable, and interactive/dynamic websites.
+I expect it to be the next big thing and for it to help provide a scailable platform for highly available, highly scailable, and interactive/dynamic websites.

+I consider myself a technologyst.
+As such, I am always looking for the <q>next</q> thing.
+However, I would caution my clients against it.

 # What is Elixir?